Junior Chef

 • Only the names of those selected for the county and South West finals will be publicised (first names only for Junior competitors).
 We do not make public the names of any entrants not selected for the finals.

-• Entries must be received by no later than midnight on Tuesday 23rd May 2023.
+• Entries must be received by no later than midnight on Tuesday 21st May 2024.
 There will be no extension to this closing date.

 • The judges’ decision is final and no correspondence will be entered into.